 Let Your Cat Enjoy Doing Their Business!
 The Types of Litter for Cats

-One of the best things about shopping for cat litter in today’s market is that there continues to be newer, more advanced types of cat litter hitting the shelves.
+One of the best things about shopping for cat litter in today’s market is that there continue to be newer, more advanced types of cat litter hitting the shelves.

 Every cat is different, and there is no way to tell why certain cats seem to enjoy certain types of litter over others.
 The key is to find one that works for you and that your cat enjoys using.

 As you search for the best cat litter for odor control types, here are some you will likely encounter.

 - Clumping Clay Litter– Litters made with a clumping formula usually have a substance known as bentonite in them.
 This substance absorbs urine and clumps together, creating a solid lump or ball while leaving the rest of the litter surrounding the clump clean and dry.
 This keeps the unaffected litter cleaner and makes it simple to remove urine-soaked litter.
 This type of litter is typically made from bentonite, it can be dusty and heavy and isn’t biodegradable.

 - Non-Clumping Clay Litter– Non-clumping clay formulas may be more difficult to scoop and clean, but they do have an odor-control benefit, as they allow the urine to sift through all of the litter and absorb the odor.
 Since litters are often made with charcoal or baking soda, these products will soak up the smell of the urine.
 However, you will likely need to change the litter more often, typically once per week.